kumarsaurabh20/transcripts_extension/README.md

 Reads Database B is just a quality and length trimmed fastq file.
 We keep the R1 and R2 file separate to effectively retrieve good quality reads using the hits obtained from BLAST/NHMMER searches.

 ##Dependencies
-this program is dependent on 3 programs namely, blast command line tools, seqtk, sickle and an optional nhmmer tool.

-The whole workflow mainly depends on Geneious software for the mapping step.
+this program is dependent on 3 programs namely, blast command line tools, seqtk, sickle and an optional nhmmer tool.The whole workflow mainly depends on Geneious software for the mapping step.

 Keep your gzipped fastq files (RNASeq datasets: merge all samples R1 and R2 files together) in Data folder.
-(Remove the Sample files before running your datasets)
-Keep the list all the partial transcripts from de-novo transcriptome assembly and keep it as a fasta formatted file in programs root folder.
+(Remove the Sample files before running your datasets).
+Create a multi-fasta file with all partial transcripts from de-novo transcriptome assembly and place it in program's root folder.
 (You can replace the partials.fasta file with your partial transcripts file)

 ##Output
 The program will create a new DB folder with blast/nhmmer databases.
-And all the partila transcripts replated files wull be generated in the Data folder with the same name as your partial transcripts header sequences.
+And all the partial transcripts replated files will be generated in the Data folder.
+A new folder is created, for individual partial transcripts, with the same name as your partial transcripts header sequences.
+These folder has partial transcript sequence, blast/nhmmer results (just the hits name) and filtered/targeted subset of reads.

 ##Usage